Frequently asked questions

 Our academic year typically runs from September to June.
 For term dates relating to each individual course, please visit the course page that you’re interested in or contact our Admissions team via admissions@moorlands.ac.uk

-Can I do part-time work alongside my studies?
+Can I do part-time work alongside my undergraduate studies?